stain/s11.no/content/2016/prov/tracking-versions-with-pav/index.md

 [![](pav-and-prov-qualified-revisions-qualifiedrevision.png)](pav-and-prov-qualified-revisions-qualifiedrevision.png)

-`prov:qualifiedRevision` can be used to detail `pav:previousVersion`, here explaining the changes of the the dataset using `rdfs:comment`.
+`prov:qualifiedRevision` can be used to detail `pav:previousVersion`, here explaining the changes of the dataset using `rdfs:comment`.
 Note that this figure does not show the qualified link `prov:entity` from the _revision_ to _dataset-1.1.0.csv_.

 Note that it will often be difficult to assign a retrievable URI for the revision itself, unless some kind of versioning system (like [Github](https://github.com/stain/pav/commit/5e5a1f3578de796ebd86ebbb54ecc94905f491f2) or ~~[Google Code](https://code.google.com/p/pav-ontology/source/detail?r=283))~~ provides a way to link to the change or revision itself.